Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 This is Patrick in Tampa, Florida.

-Tampa Patrick, welcome to the program.
+Patrick, welcome to the program.

 Thanks, Rush.

-Uh, Mega Airport Screener Ditto.
+Mega Airport Screener Ditto.

 Thank you, sir.

-I've been listening to you since the days of the gurgling cod, so very long time listener.
+I've been listening to you since the days of the gurgling cod, so very longtime listener.

-Uh I'll get right to it.
+I'll get right to it.

-I'm a airport screener.
+I'm an airport screener.

-I'm hoping I'm not going to get fired for talking about this.
+I hope I'm not going to get fired for talking about this.

 He has more power than any federal bureaucrat in the entire country.